MOHIT-JANGIR/arth-task-7.1.2/README.md

 ![Screenshot 2020-11-11 16 51 35](https://user-images.githubusercontent.com/61896468/98809809-3033a880-2444-11eb-9602-6613b6727730.png)

-## We can clearly see that our data is still there in the directory.
+## *We can clearly see that our data is still there in the directory.*

-# Thank You !!
+# Thank You for reading !!

+#  <p align="center"> so finally i have completed `ARTH TASK 7.1.2`,thanks a lot vimal sir and all the 24*7 working technical volunteers for all your seamless and thankful support  </p>